Best Loire Valley Itinerary in 3 Days For Chateau Lovers (2025)

 I particularly enjoyed the really neat digital art display by Quayola in the attics.
 It showed several images of flowers but blurred in a swirl of colors before being displayed as a photograph all moving synchronized to music.

-Now this was the theme for 2024, so things will be different each year.
-However, this chateau was really unique for its incredible art.
+This chateau was really unique for its incredible art.
 It is also a stunning chateau to visit.

 Chateau de Chaumont